 The SBG movement is, in essence, a reaction to high-stakes tests.
 Standardized tests measure mastery of standards.
 But these tests only take place once every school year.

-So schools rely on teacher assessments to anticipate test performance.
+So schools rely on teacher-delivered assessments to predict state test performance.
 When grades don’t align with the tests, it raises questions.
+And eyebrows.

 But standards-based grading raises other questions, and creates a host of new problems.